Antigua, My Life

-Antigua, My Life (Antigua vida mía) is a 2001 Argentine-Spanish drama film directed by Héctor Olivera and written by Ángeles González Sinde, from the novel by the Chilean writer Marcela Serrano.
-It stars Ana Belén and Cecilia Roth.
-Many scenes of the film were shot in Guatemala.
+Antigua, My Life (Antigua vida mía) is a 2001 drama film directed by Héctor Olivera and written by Ángeles González Sinde and Alberto Macías, from the novel by the Chilean writer Marcela Serrano.
+An Argentine and Spanish co-production, it stars Ana Belén and Cecilia Roth.

+Plot

+The plot explores the friendship between singer-songwriter Josefa and art restorer Violeta, who is beaten up by her husband.